ashishkpathak/adt/docs/initialize/SAML.md

-The <zonename> is to be replaced with domain specific to your organization
+The {zonename} is to be replaced with domain specific to your organization